 Participants leaving the program before the graduation date will receive a prorated portion of this stipend, calculated to the nearest full day of work, but will forfeit all bonuses.

 ICC participants are required to provide their own transportation to and from the orientation and graduation for their specific program.
-ICC can provide some travel assistance from Boise to the ICC headquarters for those traveling on Trains, Plains, and Busses, call us for more information.
+ICC can provide some travel assistance from Boise to the ICC headquarters for those traveling on trains, plains, and busses, call us for more information.
 In the event that a participant chooses to leave prior to completion, is asked to leave or is unable to complete the program for any reason, they are still required to provide and fund their transportation home.
-In the event circumstances require NYC to provide and/or pay for a participant’s transportation home for any reason, the participant and his/her family agree to reimburse NYC, upon demand, for all expenses it incurs.
+In the event circumstances require ICC to provide and/or pay for a participant’s transportation home for any reason, the participant and his/her family agree to reimburse ICC, upon demand, for all expenses it incurs.

 To apply for a program, Check the schedule to make sure that you are free for the entire period of the program, and then complete the application online.
 Once a youth is offered a position into our program they will be required to 1.
 Call and confirm their position and 2.
 Either pay the full tuition or pay at least 25% of the tuition and set up a payment plan to pay the remaining tuition in full before the program starts.